hugueskamba/plutus-pioneer-program/code/week02/plutus_pioneer_lecture_2_notes.md

 `Prelude` is the Haskell module included by default and contains many usuful data types, combinators and functions.
 However, they cannot be used in Plutus validator because they are not inlinable.
 Alternatives (`PlutusTx.Prelude`) to those are therefore provided. `{-# LANGUAGE NoImplicitPrelude   #-}` prevents the default `Prelude` to be included.

 To be more type safe, it is better to not use the `Data` type for the datum, redeemer and context.
-The data type `ValidatorCtx` is always to be used for the context and `Bool` to indicate success or error.
+The data type `ScriptContext` is always to be used for the context and `Bool` to indicate success or error.

 ```haskell
 -- Tell the compiler which type picked for datum and redeemer